 - name.
 This is the parameter identifier.
 Names cannot contain spaces; - description.
 Short definition or meaning for the parameter; - type.
 The data type of the parameter.
 Possible values are system-independent type of values, only intended for formatting validations.
-The data types supported by configuration files are the following:
+The data types supported by configuration files are the following: Simple types - STRING.

-Simple types

-- STRING.
 A string of alphanumeric characters with a size not greater than 255. - INTEGER.
-Integer number (no decimal part) between -231 and 231-1 - FLOAT(legacy note);3.
-Decimal number as per IEEE 754 between 5.0 × 10^{-324} and 1.7×10^{308} (positive or negative) - BOOLEAN.
+Integer number (no decimal part) between -231 and 231-1 - FLOAT(legacy note);8.
+Decimal number as per IEEE 754 between 5.0×10^{-324} and 1.7×10^{308} (positive or negative) - BOOLEAN.
 TRUE or FALSE. - TIME A string according to CCSDS ASCII time format with millisecond or microsecond precision e.g. 2020-11-21T13:45:12.123 or 2020-11-21T13:45:12.123456 - FILE.
-Absolute (or session folder -relative) pathname of a file in the file system. - FOLDER.
-Absolute (or session folder -relative) pathname of a folder in the file system.
+Path to a file in the local file system (either absolute or implicitly relative to E2E HOME environment variable). - FOLDER.
+Path to a folder in the local file system (either absolute or implicitly relative to E2E HOME environment variable).